Solviento/projects/c/final-exam/quick-info.md

 strName.x	- Accesses member 'x' of a struct declared in the stack

-ptrName->x	- Accesses member 'x' of a struct declared in the heap
+ptrName->x	- Accesses member 'x' of a struct declared in the heap (usually a ptr)

 Pointers (major topic in AP)